MacStan/AndroidAudioMonitor/README.md

 # AndroidAudioMonitor
-Simple app for testing android api
+Simple app for testing android api's audio functions

 Functions:
 - Allows for changing volume setting for each of android's audio streams